didx-xyz/aries-cloudapi-python/docs/Common Steps.md

    }
    ```

    Note that you will need to have a public DID to do so (if your agent lacks one, you can use the governance role to create one: see [Bootstrapping the Trust Ecosystem](./Bootstrap%20Trust%20Ecosystem.md)).
-Run the request with the header from 1. and the payload from 2. against the CloudAPI URL and endpoint `/admin/governance/schemas/` (POST method).
+Run the request with the header from 1. and the payload from 2. against the [CloudAPI-Governance URL](http://localhost:8200/docs) and endpoint `/v1/definitions/schemas` (POST method).
 Upon success, the created schema will be returned.

 ## Issuing a Credential